Electronically Filing W-2 and 1099 forms

 North Carolina requires W-2 and NC3 records to be filed electronically by January 31 via the Department of Revenue eNC3 system.

 The site does not require an account to be created, as it prompts for your employer information each time you submit a file.
-(It also allows upload of 1099 files but, again, this is unnecessary unless they involve NC state withholding tax.)
+(It also allows upload of 1099 files but this is unnecessary unless they involve NC state withholding tax.)